 Big-Bag

-Big Bag vs. Floods: when packaging becomes a life-saving dike
+Big bags vs. floods: when packaging becomes a life-saving levee

 We are used to seeing Big Bags at construction sites or large logistics hubs, filled with polymers or grain.
 Yet in recent years, an “off-the-shelf” use has been spreading strongly: Big Bags as emergency flood barriers .